The Polytope of Optimal Approximate Designs: Extending the Selection of Informative Experiments: Introduction

-From a statistical application point of view, an optimal design is an experimental plan that maximizes the amount of information contained in the observations.
-The specific measure of information, called a criterion, depends on the goal of the experiment.
-For the goal of parameter estimation, the most popular is the criterion of $D$-optimality, which can be traced back to \citet{Wald}.
+From a statistical perspective, an optimal design is an experimental plan that maximizes the information contained in the observations.\footnote{In the following section, we will rigorously define the technical terms and prove all important claims used in the introduction.} The specific measure of information, called a criterion, depends on the goal of the experiment.
+The most prominent are the criteria of $D$- and $A$-optimality, both measuring the precision of the parameter estimation for the underlying statistical model.

-In this paper, we mostly focus on approximate experimental designs,\footnote{An approximate design is sometimes called a continuous design, or a design for an infinite sample size.} introduced by \citet{Elf52} and \citet{kiefer59}, and extensively used afterwards.
+We will primarily focus on ``approximate'' experimental design (also called designs ``for infinite-sample size'', or ``continuous'' designs), introduced by \citet{kiefer59}.
 An approximate design specifies a finite set of experimental conditions, which is called the support of the design, and the proportions of trials performed at each of these conditions, referred to as the design weights.
-In contrast, an exact design\footnote{An exact design is sometimes called a discrete design, or a design for a finite sample size.} determines integer numbers of trials for these conditions.
-We will use the term "design", without any qualifier, to denote specifically an approximate experimental design.
+In contrast, an exact design determines integer numbers of trials for the support points; often, these integer numbers are obtained from the proportions dictated by an approximate design, by means of appropriate rounding.
+We will use the term ``design'', without any qualifier, to denote specifically an approximate experimental design.

 The literature provides analytic forms of optimal designs (i.e., their supports and weights) for many statistical models and criteria.
-The focus is usually on obtaining a single optimal design.
-However, there is often an infinite set of optimal designs, even for simple situations.
+The focus is usually on obtaining a single optimal design; however, there is often an infinite set of optimal designs.

+\begin{example} Consider an experiment with $3$ continuous factors, the levels of which can be chosen anywhere within the interval $[-1,+1]$.
+Assume that for different trials, the observations are independent, and at any combination $(x_1,x_2,x_3)$ of factor levels, the observation satisfies the standard linear regression model